Wouldn't it be great if your bank account paid more than a grand total of 0% in interest?

 Fortunately, decentralized staking service providers help anyone to stake ETH without the prohibitive financial and technical requirements.

 With platforms like Lido and RocketPool, ETH holders can deposit any quantity of ETH into a staking pool and begin earning passive income based on the percentage of the pool's total holdings that their contribution accounts for.
 Specialized participants operate validators on behalf of the pool and get paid from the pool’s rewards.
+With Zerion, you can simply buy liquid staked tokens and start earning.

 The big advantage of decentralized staking is the ability to sell staked assets.